John Hawdon (colonial settler): Migrant

+Landholdings and farming

 After arriving in the colony, he rented land at the Cowpastures, known as 'Elderslie', and quickly got to work.
 He wrote, "The Governor has been pleased at two dinner parties to express his sentiments of approbation on me, saying I had begun like one who is determined to do well, for I had not been eight days in the Colony before I had my ploughs going."
 'Elderslie' grew hay, for fattening cattle, and also a small crop of tobacco.
 Hawdon already had a reputation as a good master of his assigned convicts; none of the convicts he had working at Elderslie were sent to the Cawdor Bench of Magistrates for punishment.

+Hawdon used his time at 'Elderslie' to search the colony himself, looking for suitable land that would be his land grant.
+He identified various pieces of land—near Lake George, Bong Bong, and Myrtle Creek—but his attempts to be granted those pieces of land fell through for various reasons.
+Still searching for land, he rode from Braidwood, down the Deua River valley, and found some land on the southern side of the Moruya River.
+In March 1831, he applied for that land.
+He moved onto the land, beginning cultivation and building stockyards, barns and fences.
+However, in July 1831, he was informed that, as the land lay just outside the limits of settlement, the land grant would not be given to him.
+The four years that he had, to take up a grant and settle on it, had expired, but he successfully sought an extension, until October 1831.
+He finally found his land, around the junction of Moogandoora Creek and the Moruya River, in September 1831.

 Hawdon was granted 2560 acres of land at Kiora, in 1831, and moved there from 'Elderslie', in 1832.
 Kiora lay on the northern side of the Moruya River, at the southern-most limit of the Nineteen Counties, in which settlement was allowed by the colonial government.
 He had a house built there, known as 'Kiora House'.
 In the same year, 1832, as a squatter, he took up land at Howlong, on the Murray River, which he used for grazing cattle.

 He worked his land at Kiora using assigned convict labour; at one time employing as many as 100, across various occupations, resulting in his remote estate being nearly self sufficient.
 He seems to have treated his assigned convicts, or 'government men', relatively well; probably as a result, he reported that he had little difficulty in managing them.
 Later, the blacksmith's forge, the mill, tailor's and shoemaker's shops, and the other trades that he brought to the district would be the nucleus of the town of Moruya.